Psychology

 2. Complete at least ten (10) months of practice.
 If you decide to change practice centers, you must complete a minimum of five (5) months at the first center before transitioning.

-3. Register your pre-professional practice in the Employability Center platform, following these guidelines.
+3. Register your pre-professional practice in the Center for Employability, Professional Engagement, and Alumni platform, following these guidelines.

 4. Your role at the practice center must align with the responsibilities of an intern or psychology student.
 This will be monitored and reviewed by the School of Psychology.